SHARING OUR DESERT CULTURE WITH THE WORLD

 Life for rural communities in Rajasthan's Thar Desert has remained largely unchanged for centuries, making the region one of the richest cultural experiences in India.

-Mala Ki Dhani is the story of one tiny village, Chimaram Ki Dhani, and it's dream to create a better future by doing something bold - changing the way they make money and interact with the outside world.
+Mala Ki Dhani is the story of one small village, Chimaram Ki Dhani, and it's dream to create a better future by doing something bold - changing the way they make money and interact with the outside world.

-In 2015, led by a young villager with extensive experience in the tourism industry, Om Bhati, Chimaram Ki Dhani set out to build a tourist village just 500 meters from their own village.
+In 2015, led by a young villager with experience in the tourism industry, Om Bhati, Chimaram Ki Dhani set out to build a tourist village just 500 meters from their own village.
 The new village being named Mala Ki Dhani.after Malaram, Om's grandfather and patriarch of the family.

 Mala Ki Dhani is creating a new world of opportunities for the 80 villagers of Chimaram Ki Dhani and offering a 'one of a kind' cultural experience that connects tourists to authentic village life in the magnificent Thar Desert.